cakephp/docs/en/core-libraries/validation.rst

 CakePHP provides a basic suite of validation methods in the ``Validation`` class.
-The Validation class contains a variety of static methods that provide validators for a several common validation situations.
+The Validation class contains a variety of static methods that provide validators for several common validation situations.

 The `API documentation
 <http://api.cakephp.org/3.0/class-Cake.Validation.Validation.html>`_ for the